sq1000000/PD-path/synth/midi/README.md

-This folder contains a bunch of basic synthesizer abstractions used to be played with a midi input.
+This folder contains a bunch of basic synthesizer abstractions.
+Each abstraction expects a note number as the first input, and a note velocity as the second input.
+These can be received from a midi signal with the notein object.